 We would like to correct a misperception that occurs regarding “double charges”.
 Please note that the insurance companies do allow providers to address additional complaints beyond a wellness visit.
 If new problems are found or poorly controlled problems are addressed, an additional office evaluation code will be generated in addition to a Preventative Physical Examination code.
 Essentially, part of the visit is preventative, but part of the visit is not part of a wellness exam.

 Therefore, this generates another charge to the insurance company which in turn may require you to pay a copay, coinsurance or deductible charge.

 Thank you for entrusting us with your medical care.
 Please also trust that we practice the highest integrity with our billing practices.
 Our goal is to provide excellent care and take appropriate time doing it.

 If you participate with an insurance company that requires you to obtain a written referral to a specialist, your primary care physician can provide this for you.
 When you call to request the referral, please have the name of the physician to whom you are being referred, your diagnosis and the reason for your visit to the specialist.
 If you should be having a procedure performed, please have the complete details of the procedure.
 Remember a written referral from your physician is not a guarantee of payment by your insurance company.
-Choose option 3 from the phone menu to speak with a Medical Assistant to request the referral.
-Your referral will be ready for pick up 24 business hours from your request time.
+Choose option 2 from the phone menu to speak with a patient service representative to request the referral.
+Your referral will be ready for pick up 24-48 business hours from your request time.
 If you need it to be faxed to the specialist, please have the fax number at the time of your call.
-If you would like us to mail the referral to you, we will do so upon your request.
+If you would like us to mail the referral to you, we will do so upon your request

 External Content Disclaimer